 Choosing the right contract manufacturer is a critical decision to ensure your project is delivered on time and within budget.
 And whilst many companies may appear attractive it is important to assess all aspects to make sure they are not only fit for purpose but also right for you, your company, your values and your project.

 Here we provide a short guide on areas to consider:

-Technology and Equipment– look at the plant list provided by the companies you are considering.
+Look at the plant list provided by the companies you are considering.
 Do they have the capabilities to produce what they are promising and what you need?
-Confirm if equipment is in-house or if they have to use other external contractors to fulfil production.
+Confirm if equipment is in-house or if they have to use other external contractors to fulfill production.
 This simple investigation will help build your confidence in your chosen contractor.

 So what next… research potential contract manufacturers via internet searches, exhibitions and industry associations, not forgetting recommendations.
 Make your list, make contact and make a note of initial responses.
 Undertake the investigations as advised here and make your selection.

 If you are looking for contract manufacturing support contact us today and our experienced team will guide you through the process from design, to prototype to full scale production.
 Our mantra is to continually improve and our quality procedures are accredited through ISO9001:2015.
 So whatever your requirements are we’ll be there for you.